deep-maji/Project_2/README.md

 # Project 2

-- This is local repo
+- This is local repo.